StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 ..
 NOTE::
  Skribble offers a free trial month to new Business customers.
 You don't need a credit card to get started, and you can cancel at any time.
 Setting up Skribble for your company will make you an admin.

-Whether you already have a Skribble account or not, there are 2 ways you can set up Skribble for your company.
+Whether you already have a Skribble account or not, there're 2 ways you can set up Skribble for your company.
 Read on to find out how it works.

 New to Skribble?
 This is how it works.
 --------------------------------------